 Core Standards of the Course

-Students will be able to understand the constitution and its applicability in society.
+Students will be able to understand what behaviors are crimes and why they are prohibited and punished in society.

 Standard 1